Gabrieliam42/DL_Image_Classification_Demos/README.md

-## Deep Learning Classification using softmax with cross-entropy setup (multi-class classification).
+## Deep Learning Classification
+* using softmax with cross-entropy setup (multi-class classification).
+* binary classification using a deep CNN + logistic (sigmoid) output